Quadri Aruna

-Quadri Akinade Aruna (born 9 August 1988, in Oyo, Nigeria) is a professional Nigeria table tennis player.
-He competed for Nigeria at the 2012 Summer Olympics and 2016 Summer Olympics, reaching the quarter-finals in the latter competition.
+Quadri Akinade Aruna (born 9 August 1988) is a professional Nigerian table tennis player.
+He competed for Nigeria at the 2012 Summer Olympics, 2016 Summer Olympics, and 2020 Summer Olympics, reaching the quarter-finals in 2016.

-He is the first African player to be ranked in the top 10.
+He is the first African player to be ranked in the top 10 in the world.

 At the World Cup 2014, he reached the quarter-finals in the Men's Singles competition.

-In the 2017 ITTF World Challenge Bulgaria Open, he advanced to the semi-finals, where he was defeated in a tight match by the eventual winner Dimitrij Ovtcharov.
-Aruna is known for his forehand-oriented playing style, which gets him many winners.
+In the 2017 ITTF World Challenge Bulgaria Open, he advanced to the semi-finals, where the eventual winner Dimitrij Ovtcharov defeated him in a tight match.
+Aruna is known for his forehand-oriented playing style, which has earned him many wins.
 He is a Gewo-sponsored player.

-In 2014, he was ranked number 30 in world table tennis, and the International Table Tennis Federation named him the Star Player of the year.
+In 2014, he was ranked number 30 in world table tennis, and the International Table Tennis Federation named him the Star Player of the Year.
 He was also part of the Nigerian team that won bronze at the 2014 Commonwealth Games.

-At the club level, Aruna Quadri recently teamed up with TTC RhönSprudel Maberzell Fulda, a top club in the German Bundesliga Table Tennis.
+At the club level, Aruna Quadri recently teamed up with TTC RhönSprudel Fulda-Maberzell, a top German Bundesliga Table Tennis club.

+In 2018, he was declared as Africa's most successful Olympic table tennis player of all time by the Olympics in an article.

 Career

 2016 Olympics

 Aruna entered the Men's Singles event at the 2016 Summer Olympics as seed number 27.
 In the first round, he played and defeated Slovakian player Wang Yang (4-1).
-In the second round, Aruna played number 5 seed Chuang Chih-yuan.
+In the second round, Aruna played the number 5 seed Chuang Chih-yuan.
 Chuang grew repeatedly frustrated as the match went on, uncharacteristically missing his signature forehand attacks and was at a loss against Aruna's unorthodox style.
 Aruna defeated Chuang in arguably the tournament's biggest upset without losing a single set (4-0).
-In the third round, Aruna faced world-renowned German player Timo Boll.
+Aruna faced world-renowned German player Timo Boll in the third round.
 Aruna defeated Boll (4-2), earning him a spot in the Quarter Finals.
-In the Quarter Finals, Aruna faced the tournament's number one seed, Chinese player Ma Long.
-Long overwhelmed Aruna with a fast pace, looping attacks.
-The match proved entertaining as Aruna was forced to play defensively and back from the table, providing some memorable rallies.
+In the Quarter Finals, Aruna faced the tournament's number one seed, a Chinese player Ma Long.
+Long overwhelmed Aruna with fast-paced, looping attacks.
+The match proved entertaining as Aruna was forced to play defensively and back from the table, providing memorable rallies.
 Ultimately, Long swept Aruna to move onto the Semis (0-4).

 Aruna's run in the Singles event of the 2016 Olympic games was quite easily the most remarkable achievement of his career at the world level.
-Having upset number 5 seed, semi-finalist in the previous Olympics, and four-time World Tour Champion as well as ten-time runner-up, Aruna then also upset a European legend in Boll.
+Having upset number 5 seed, a semi-finalist in the previous Olympics, and four-time World Tour Champion as well as ten-time runner-up, Aruna also upset a European legend in Boll.
 Although eventual winner Ma Long swept Aruna, Long also swept the Gold medal match.
 He was the only African competitor to reach the fourth round.

 In the team event, Aruna competed alongside Segun Toriola and Bode Abiodun.
-The team was seeded against Team China in the first round, in which Aruna played and was defeated by Ma long (1-3).
+The team was seeded against Team China in the first round, in which Aruna played and was defeated by Ma Long (1-3).
 The team lost all three matches to China and was eliminated (0-3).